5 Ways Caregivers Can Improve Relationship Strain with the Person They Care For

 3. Listen to our loved one’s preferences

-Oftentimes, a loved one may disagree with our choices when providing care, which made lead them to feel upset or frustrated with us.
+Oftentimes, a loved one may disagree with our choices when providing care, which may lead them to feel upset or frustrated with us.
 When possible, we should take a loved one’s preferences into consideration and respect what they value most.
 We should ask ourselves, “What matters most to my loved one?”, and whether it is independence, safety, participation in activities that matter to them, not being a burden or having a say in who helps them with certain tasks, we should be sure to reflect these values in the care we provide.
 (Orsulic-Jeras, S., Whitlatch, C. J., Szabo, S. M., Shelton, E. G., & Johnson, J. (2016).
 The SHARE program for dementia: Implementation of an early-stage dyadic care-planning intervention.
 Dementia.
 Advance online publication. doi: 1471301216673455).

 4. Separate the disease from the person